alex-ball/HowTo-CiteDatasets/how-to-cite-datasets.md

 the dataset is frequently *revised*, that is, data points are continually improved or updated, or frequently *expanded*, such as sensor data maintained as a time series.
-Either way, to keep the versions manageable repositories can present versions in three ways: time slices, full snapshots and partial snapshots.
+Either way, to keep the versions manageable, repositories can present versions in three ways: time slices, full snapshots and partial snapshots.

 With the *time slice* approach, the citable entity is the set of updates made to